abhijithu1/abhijithu1/README.md

 - 👋 Hi, I’m Abhijith.U
 - 👀 I’m interested in artificial intelligence and machine learning
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on nothing, coz i dont know nothing
+- 💞️ I’m looking to collaborate on python ("I AM A BEGINNER")
-- 📫 How to reach me there is no way to reach me since i dont use any social media platforms
+- 📫 How to reach me With my mail "abhiuni9656@gmail.com"

 <!---
 abhijithu1/abhijithu1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.